ZIL: Common Questions

 Atomic Wallet & ZIL: A Brief Overview

-Exchange.
-You can buy and sell your ZIL for crypto in the Exchange tab in our app.
+Swap.
+You can buy and sell your ZIL for crypto in the Swap tab in our app.

 Buy crypto.
 ZIL is unavailable for fiat purchases at this time.